-PSYC XXX Psychology Course 5 - 300 or 400 level elective Open Electives TOTAL 3 credits 18 credits 33 credits Year 4 Core Course PSYC 4XX Psychology Course 6 - 2nd 400-level course PSYC 405 Advanced Research Methods PSYC 450 Capstone Seminar Open Electives 3 credits 3 credits 3 credits 3 credits 18 credits TOTAL 30 credits
+Core Course 3 credits

+PSYC 4XX Psychology Course 6 - 2nd 400-level course 3 credits

+PSYC 405 Advanced Research Methods 3 credits

+PSYC 450 Capstone Seminar 3 credits

+Open Electives 18 credits

+TOTAL 30 credits

 B.A. in Psychology

 The B.A. degree provides students with the opportunity to prepare for a variety of careers as well as graduate study.
 Students complete courses in a variety of areas of Psychology.